 2. Sort out good and bad data

-As Mark Twain said ‘“If the metrics you are looking at aren’t useful in optimizing your strategy - stop looking at them.”
+As Mark Twain said ‘“If the metrics you are looking at aren’t useful in optimising your strategy - stop looking at them.”

 This points out a common mistake, which is to be so busy looking at the data, that we don’t first sort out what is good and what is bad data.
 Find what data is ‘right’ for you, and discard any data which serves no purpose.
 For example, let’s say that during your focus group sessions you find that employees prefer hard copies of communication material, but your company is "green" and thus does not allow hard copies.
 That data would be irrelevant, as implementing more potential waste would conflict with your company’s "green’" strategy.